fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 In this step, we take the JSON objects and convert them into a compact text format.
 The text format is easier to process and takes less space than the JSON objects.

-This is the start of the JSON object returned by the GitHub API for the issue:
+This is the start of the JSON object returned by the GitHub API for the issue.

 ```text
 {